 A Director of the Company, Mr Justin Hondris, is also an Executive Director of AIM-listed Pantheon Resources Plc ("Pantheon" AIM Code: PANR).
-The Company acquired a strategic shareholding in Pantheon and became the largest shareholder during the prior reporting period ended 30 June 2012.
-Mr Hondris has been excluded from all decisions, analysis and voting on the acquisition of the investment in Pantheon and will continue to be excluded from decisions in the future.
-The investment comprised 7 million shares at £0.1325 per share for a total of £927,500.
+The Company acquired a shareholding in Pantheon of 7 million shares during the prior reporting period ended 30 June 2010.
+Mr Hondris was excluded from all decisions, analysis and voting on the acquisition of the original investment in Pantheon and will continue to be excluded from future decisions relating to purchases or disposals of shares in Pantheon.
+The investment comprised 7 million shares at £0.1325 per share for an original investment of £927,500.

-Mr Justin Hondris currently holds 1,135,000 ordinary shares in Pantheon Resources Plc, representing a 0.6% holding of the Company's issued capital.
+As at 15 August 2017, Mr Justin Hondris and his spouse currently hold 1,177,659 ordinary shares in Pantheon Resources Plc, representing a 0.5% holding of the Company's issued capital.